mariaKlioli/intelligencia-final-task/README.md

 9. Now, we have to create a database in the pdAdmin panel ( databases -> right click -> create -> database) and give a name.<br/>
 10. My database name for example is called bioactivities.<br/>
 11. The next step is to set the name of the database in you settings.py folder of the project that you have cloned.
 In my case for example "bioactivities". <br/>
-12.Then you have to set up the virtual envs and install the packages that I have created by typing the following command: <br/>
+12. Then you have to set up the virtual envs and install the packages that I have created by typing the following command: <br/>
 **pip -r install requirements.txt** <br/>
 13. Then type on the terminal of pycharm the following commands: python manage.py makemigrations python manage.py migrate Our database is ready!
 Now run the Views.py and drugs_info.
 The second one will show you a destination.
 You click on it and add at the end the word /admin.
 The url is like this: **http://127.0.0.1:8000/admin/** <br/>